mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/air-gapped/index.md

     done < <(tar xfO "${AIRGAPPED_TAR_FILE}" "index.json" | grep -oP '(?<="io.containerd.image.name":").*?(?=",)')
     ```

-Based on the network latency between the environment of script execution and the docker registry, this can take a while to upload all the images to your image registry.
+Based on the network latency between the environment of script execution and the docker registry, this can take a while to push all the images to your image registry.

 ## Install on Konvoy